VEckardt/IntegrityChartStarter/README.md

 ## Hints
 - There is another build-in configuration.
 When enabled, the Chart Starter is picking up automatically all type related admin or user charts.
 Surprinsingly, this method isn't working anymore, although the code looks still good.
 - There is a brother available, the Report Starter.
 With almost the same functionality.
+- This solution is from year 2014 (10.3).
+If I would have to build it once more, I would probably use a web solution instead.
+But, our charting module and the possibility to open items by clicking at the chart itself isn't too bad, right?

 ## Known Limitations
 - n/a